DataDog/documentation/content/monitors/monitor_status.md

 ## Status and History

 The *Status and History* section reflects the exact query behavior and status of your monitor for all its scope with the **Evaluation Graph**.
 It has a fixed zoomed windows that corresponds to your monitor evaluation timesteps.
-Slide this window over the timeline in order to consult previous monitor evaluation results:
+Slide this window over the timeline in order to view previous monitor evaluation results:

 {{< img src="monitors/monitor_status/status_monitor_history.gif" alt="status monitor history" responsive="true" popup="true" style="width:80%;" >}}